-Review of a Breach of the Code Investigation
+Review of a breach of the Code investigation

-- (72) A request for a review of an investigation will only be considered on the grounds of procedural fairness.
-A review will consider the procedures and processes used by the Panel in conducting the investigation itself, rather than the related findings of fact and recommendations arising out of the investigation. - (73) A request for a review of the investigation must be lodged by the Respondent with the RIO within 20 days of notification of the outcome of the investigation.
-The request for a review should clearly outline the procedural fairness grounds relied upon, including any supporting material or documentation. - (74) Requests for review will be directed by the RIO to an appropriate RO within five working days of receiving the request for review from the Respondent. - (75) The RO will undertake a review in accordance with the Code, the Guide and CDU's policies, procedures and internal processes. - (76) The RO will consider the procedures and processes used by the Panel in conducting the investigation itself, rather than affirm, or not, the related findings of fact and recommendations arising out of the investigation.
-Where necessary, the RO will seek further clarification of the procedures and processes used by the Panel in conducting the investigation itself. - (77) Upon completion of the review, the RO will determine whether or not the conduct of the investigation aligned with institutional processes, the Guide and the Code, and the principles of procedural fairness. - (78) Notice of the review determination must be provided to the Respondent which advises: - a. a statement of reasons for the determination: - b. that the determination is final and conclusive, and may not be the subject of a further review within the University; - c. a website link to the relevant University policy and procedures; and - d. that if not satisfied with the result or the conduct of the Appeals process as described, Respondents and Complainants may additionally seek external review by the Australian Research Integrity Committee (ARIC) or other appropriate external bodies or agencies.
+(85) A request for a review of an investigation will only be considered on the grounds of procedural fairness.
+A review will consider the procedures and processes used by the Panel in conducting the investigation in order to affirm, or not, the outcome of the investigation.

+(86) A request for a review of the investigation must be lodged by the respondent or the complainant with the RIO within 20 days of notification of the outcome of the investigation.

+(87) The request for a review should be sent to researchmisconduct@cdu.edu.au and clearly outline the procedural fairness grounds relied upon, including any supporting material or documentation.

+(88) Requests for review will be directed by the RIO to an appropriate RO within twenty working days of receiving the request for review from the respondent or the complainant.
+The RO should not have a conflict of interest in relation to the complaint and must not be from the same faculty as the respondent.
+Conflicts of interest must be managed in accordance with the Conflicts of Interest Policy and Conflicts of Interest Procedure.

+(89) The RO will undertake a review in accordance with the Code, the Guide and the University's policies, procedures, and internal processes.

+(90) The RO will consider the procedures and processes used by the Panel in conducting the investigation itself in order to affirm, or not, the related findings of fact and recommendations arising out of the investigation.
+Where necessary, the RO will seek further clarification of the procedures and processes used by the Panel in conducting the investigation itself.

+(91) Upon completion of the review, the RO will determine whether the conduct of the investigation aligned with institutional processes, the Code and the Guide, and the principles of procedural fairness.

+(92) Notice of the review determination must be provided to the respondent which advises:

+- a. a statement of reasons for the determination; - b. that the determination is final and conclusive, and may not be the subject of a further review within the University;

+- c. a website link to the relevant University policy and procedures; and - d. that if not satisfied with the result or the conduct of the Appeals process as described, respondents and complainants may additionally seek external review by the Australian Research Integrity Committee (ARIC) or other appropriate external bodies or agencies.

+(93) Interested third parties may not request a review from the RIO but they may seek external review by ARIC or other appropriate external bodies or agencies.

-Section 5 - Non-Compliance
+Section 5 - Non-compliance

-(79) Non-compliance with Governance Documents is considered a breach of the Code of Conduct - Staff or the Code of Conduct - Students, as applicable, and is treated seriously by the University.
-Reports of concerns about non-compliance will be managed in accordance with the applicable disciplinary procedures outlined in the Charles Darwin
+(94) Non-compliance with Governance Documents is considered a breach of the Code of Conduct - Staff or the Code of Conduct - Students, as applicable, and is treated seriously by the University.
+Reports of concerns about noncompliance will be managed in accordance with the applicable disciplinary procedures outlined in the Charles Darwin University and Union Enterprise Agreement 2022 and the Code of Conduct - Students.

-University and Union Enterprise Agreement 2022 and the Code of Conduct - Students.
+(95) Complaints may be raised in accordance with the Code of Conduct - Staff and Code of Conduct - Students.

-- (80) Complaints may be raised in accordance with the Code of Conduct Staff and Code of Conduct Students. - (81) All staff members have an individual responsibility to raise any suspicion, allegation or report of fraud or corruption in accordance with the Fraud and Corruption Control Policy and Whistleblower Reporting (Improper Conduct) Procedure.
+(96) All staff members have an individual responsibility to raise any suspicion, allegation or report of fraud or corruption in accordance with the Fraud and Corruption Control Policy and Whistleblower Reporting (Improper Conduct) Procedure.